sheng0321/webapi_razorpages/README.md

 # webapi_razorpages
-this is the back end project
+this is the front-end(fruitapi2) and  backend project(FruitWebApp-codebehind)